 How does angioplasty work?

 Angioplasty is a non-operative solution to bypass surgery.
 It is a procedure in which obstructions are removed by dilation of the arteries in the heart.
-The procedure involves making an incision inside the wrist and hand (read the article by Dr. Satya Gupta's article on Radial angiography for more details).
+The procedure involves making an incision inside the wrist and hand (read the article by Dr. Satya Gupta's article on Radial angiography report for more details).
 The patient doesn't have to fall unconscious and is only at the facility for a period of one to two days.

 PTC is also that is referred to as Percutaneous Transluminal Coronary Angioplasty, in that the patient will be put under anesthesia by injecting a small amount of blood into the pelvis.
 Then, two millimeters a straw-like tube that is narrow is inserted into the wrist artery.
 A particular kind of guiding catheter is installed through this tube, and its tip is then placed through the arterial.